cysouw/diathesis/text/c13_zumInfinitive.md

 - ^* Ich bin an dem Arbeiten.
 :::

 Additionally, attributive adjectives are possible in the locational usage [@nnext a], but not in the progressive construction [@nnext b], cf. Gárgyán [-@gargyan2010: 69].
-Other modifiers, like genitives, relative clauses or prepositional clauses are likewise not possible in the grammaticalised progressive construction.
+Other modifiers, like genitives, relative clauses or prepositional clauses are likewise not well-formed in the grammaticalised progressive construction.

 ::: ex
 - Ich sitze am schönen Tisch.
 - ^* Ich bin am harten Arbeiten.
 :::

 Finally, the syntactic flexibility of a location phrase like *am Tisch* is much greater than the progressive *am Arbeiten*.
 This is most clearly illustrated by adding an adverb like *gerne* 'gladly' and then embedding the whole construction into a subordinate position.
 In the locational example, the adverb can occur both before and after the prepositional phrase [@next].
 In contrast, the adverb can only occur before and not after the prepositional phrase in the progressive construction [@nnext].
 Crucially, this shows that the phrase *am Arbeiten* cannot be separated from the finite verb *bin* in subordinate position.
-This kind of restriction is consistent with analysing *am Arbeiten* as an non-finite verb form.^[Gárgyán [-@gargyan2010: 35, 179--181 ] investigates the co-occurrence of adverbial prepositional phrase in progressive sentences.
+This kind of restriction is consistent with analysing *am Arbeiten* as an non-finite verb form.^[Gárgyán [-@gargyan2010: 35, 179--181 ] investigates the co-occurrence of adverbial prepositional phrases in progressive sentences.
 She finds various postposed examples, although they appear less frequent than preposed ones.
 Unfortunately, she did not explicitly investigate progressives in subordinate position.
 The few examples cited do not show anything intervening between the *am* phrase and the final *sein* in subordinate position.]

 ::: ex
 - (Es ist bekannt, dass) ich gerne am Tische sitze.